NNPDF/pineappl/docs/cli-reference.md

 - `setname/member`: In this case `setname` must be a valid [LHAPDF] set name and `member` must be the member index.
-The index `0` denotes the central PDF, and if `setname` is a set that supports the computation of PDF uncertainties the indices `1` through `n-1` denote the uncertainty members.
-The value of `n` can read off from `lhapdf show setname`.
-For example, the string `CT18NNLO/1` selects the first uncertainty member of the NNLO PDF set of CT18. `CT18NNLO/0` selects the central PDF set.
+The index `0` denotes the central PDF, and if `setname` is a set that supports the computation of PDF uncertainties the indices `1` through `n` denote the uncertainty members.
+The value of `n` can be read off from `lhapdf show setname`.
+For example, the string `CT18NNLO/1` selects the first uncertainty member of the NNLO PDF set of CT18. `CT18NNLO/0` selects the central member.
 - `setname`: This is a special case of the previous specification, where the member with index `0` is selected.
 For example, the strings `CT18NNLO` and `CT18NNLO/0` select the same (central) PDF set.